Curdflappers/CalculatorGame/README.md

 ![Sample level](docs/assets/sample-level.png)

-In **Calculator: The Game** the user is presented with a simple challenge: change the calculator's value to the goal value by pressing the buttons.
+In __Calculator: The Game__ the user is presented with a simple challenge: change the calculator's value to the goal value by pressing the buttons.
 The player is limited to a certain number of moves.
 The value is displayed in large digits just above the buttons.
 Each button corresponds to a rule (detailed below) and changes the value in different ways.

-In later levels, a pair of portals may appear on the level.
-The left portal will be below the value, and the right portal will be above the value.
-Each portal corresponds to a place in the value (e.g. thousands place, tens place).
+A pair of portals may be part of the level.
+The left portal will be below one digit in the value, and the right portal will be above a different digit.
+The portals don't move.
 The digits will "fall into" the left portal and "fall out of" the right portal, adding to the level's value.
-This behavior is detailed on [the Portals page of the docs](docs/portals).
+This behavior is detailed on [the portals docs](docs/portals).

 To solve a level, pass in the details through the terminal, and the solution will be printed to standard output.